adbar/simplemma/README.rst

     'spaghetto'

-There are cases in which a greedier decomposition and lemmatization algorithm is better.
-It is deactivated by default:
+For certain languages a greedier decomposition is activated by default as it can be beneficial, mostly due to a certain capacity to address affixes in an unsupervised way.
+This can be triggered manually by setting the ``greedy`` parameter to ``True``.
+This option also triggers a stronger reduction through a further iteration of the search algorithm, e.g. "angekündigten" → "angekündigt" (standard) → "ankündigen" (greedy).
+In some cases it may be closer to stemming than to lemmatization.

 .. code-block:: python

     # same example as before, comes to this result in one step
     >>> simplemma.lemmatize('spaghettis', lang=('it', 'fr'), greedy=True)
     'spaghetto'
-    # a German case
+    # German case described above
-    >>> simplemma.lemmatize('angekündigten', lang='de')
+    >>> simplemma.lemmatize('angekündigten', lang='de', greedy=True)
-    'ankündigen' # infinitive verb
+    'ankündigen' # 2 steps: reduction to infinitive verb
     >>> simplemma.lemmatize('angekündigten', lang='de', greedy=False)
-    'angekündigt' # past participle
+    'angekündigt' # 1 step: reduction to past participle

-Additional functions:
+Additional function: ``is_known()`` checks if a given word is present in the language data:

 .. code-block:: python

-    # same example as before, comes to this result in one step
+    >>> from simplemma import is_known
-    >>> simplemma.is_known('spaghetti', lang='it')
+    >>> is_known('spaghetti', lang='it')
+    True

 Tokenization